 The exponential growth with distance of the electromagnetic field of the eigenmodes of an open optical system not only causes the well known issue with the mode normalization~\cite{MuljarovPRB16Purcell} but also results in a limited completeness of the eigenmodes.
-While the former has been recently solved by introducing an exact analytical normalization~\cite{MuljarovEPL10,MuljarovOL18} or by regularizing the exponentially growing fields~\cite{Baz69,SauvanPRL13}, the latter remains a fundamental obstacle preventing from introducing any expansions or perturbations in the medium surrounding an open system.
-At the same time, for a number of technologically crucial applications, such as the refractive index or chirality sensing with optical resonators, it is very important to develop a theory which would accurately and efficiently treat any changes of the medium, not necessarily limited to lowest-order perturbations.
+While the former has been recently solved by introducing an exact analytical normalization~\cite{MuljarovEPL10,MuljarovOL18} or by regularizing the exponentially growing fields~\cite{Baz69,SauvanPRL13}, the latter remains a fundamental obstacle for treating any perturbations in the medium surrounding an open system.
+At the same time, for a number of technologically crucial applications, such as the refractive index or chirality sensing with optical resonators, it is very important to develop a theory which would accurately and efficiently treat any changes of the medium, not necessarily limited to lowest-order perturbations~\cite{BothOL19}.